CzerPDX/portlandredbird-portfolio-website/readme.md

 3. Place the project files in the appropriate directory for your local server.
 4. Open a web browser and navigate to the local server URL (e.g., `http://localhost/your_project_folder/`).

+## Deployment

+This project is configured to be deployed on Bluehost using the Git™ Version Control feature.
+A `.cpanel.yml` file is included to handle the deployment process.
+For more information on how to deploy using Bluehost, refer to [Bluehost's documentation](https://www.bluehost.com/help/article/git-deployment).

 ## Refactoring and Assistance